-Beautifully caramelized Baked Ham with Pineapple Brown Sugar Glaze for the holidays or Sunday supper.
-Feeds a crowd and takes only minutes of hands on prep time.
+Beautifully caramelized Baked Ham with Pineapple Brown Sugar Glaze for Easter or Sunday supper.
+Feeds a crowd.
+Only minutes of hands on time.

 Easter is a very important holiday in Christendom.
 Here in the US, it usually coincides with Spring Break and families gather together for the celebration.
 With so many under one roof, preparing foods that feed a crowd makes sense.
 This Baked Ham with Pineapple Brown Sugar Glaze makes an impressive main dish and takes only minutes of hands on preparation time.

 Ham is a much look forward dish at our home.
 So far, I have shared two slow cooker versions on this blog.
 These slow cooker hams are great.
 They are always moist and delicious.
 You simply set it and forget it.
 If you are busy with other dishes, slow cooker ham is the way to go.

 If you need a center piece, then Baked Ham should be your choice.
 It requires a little more effort but not too much.
 The work here mainly involves brushing the glaze onto the ham.

 A Successful Attempt on a Baked Ham with Pineapple Brown Sugar Glaze

 This time round, I decided on a baked version and I am glad I did.
 My Baked Ham with Pineapple Brown Sugar Glaze turned out beautifully.
 I am especially pleased and proud of the caramelization of the glaze on the ham which made it look amazing!
 Best of all was the fact that everyone agreed that it was deliciously moist and very flavorful.